chromium/chromium/net/data/ssl/chrome_root_store/faq.md

 Historically, Chrome integrated certificate verification processes with the platform on which it was running.
 This resulted in inconsistent user experiences across platforms, while also making it difficult for developers to understand Chrome's expected behavior.

-Beginning in Chrome 105, we'll begin rolling out the Chrome Certificate Verifier to apply a common certificate verification process on Windows and macOS.
-The rollout of the Chrome Certificate Verifier on Chrome OS, Linux, and Android will be announced at a later date.
-The launch of the Chrome Certificate Verifier will ensure users have a consistent experience across platforms, that developers have a consistent understanding of Chrome's behavior, and that Chrome better protects the security and privacy of users' connections to websites.
+In Chrome 105, we began rolling out the Chrome Certificate Verifier to apply a common certificate verification process on Windows and macOS.
+The rollout of the Chrome Certificate Verifier on Android will be announced at a later date.
+The Chrome Certificate Verifier launched on Chrome OS in Chrome 77 and Linux in Chrome 79.
+Apple policies prevent the Chrome Certificate Verifier and corresponding Chrome Root Store from being used on Chrome for iOS.

+Once complete, the launch of the Chrome Certificate Verifier will ensure users have a consistent experience across platforms, that developers have a consistent understanding of Chrome's behavior, and that Chrome better protects the security and privacy of users' connections to websites.

 ## Where is Chrome Certificate Verifier source code?
 Source locations include